Amalfi Coast Walking Tour

 Day 6 - All Roads Lead to Rome

-By now you know the local barista by name - and he knows which coffee you order - but we must say 'arrivederci' to Amalfi and return to Rome.
+By now you know the local barista by name - and he knows which coffee you order - but we must say 'arrivederci' to the Amalfi Coast and return to Rome.

 We enjoy a final lunch together in Pompeii, having our last chance to enjoy regional cuisine, before heading north to Rome.

 08 - 13 June